WeaverFi/cookietrack-api/CONTRIBUTING.md

 If your PR isn't reviewed right away, reach out in our [Discord server](https://discord.com/invite/DzADcq7y75)!

+## Tracking New Token

+In order to track a new token, first ensure it has a price feed available either through CoinGecko, ParaSwap or 1Inch.

+If so, simply add the token's address, symbol and logo to its respective chain file at `/static/tokens/`.

 ## Donations

 Donations can be made to the developers of CookieTrack through the following wallet addresses: